peakshift/bitcoin-ux/lnurl/explainer.md

     }
     ```

-1. **`User`: Enter amount and confirm send via in-wallet payment dialog**
+1. **`LN WALLET`: Enter amount and confirm send via in-wallet payment dialog**

     The wallet should present a dialog at this point where the user can enter an amount (constrained to a given valid range) and an optional comment.
-These will be included in the request being sent to the `Recipient-Server` callback.
+These will be included in the request being sent to the ``LN SERVICE`` callback.

-1. **`User-Wallet`: Sends invoice details to Recipient-Server**
+1. **`LN WALLET`: Sends invoice details to `LN SERVICE`**

     The wallet adds the user-defined parameters and any other parameters (e.g. route hints) to a request object and then calls the callback url with this object.